ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-12.md

 In the **Edit** pane of your IDE, in `src/app/details/details.component.ts`:

-1. After the `import` statements at the top of the file, add the following code to import the Angular Classicform classes.
+1. After the `import` statements at the top of the file, add the following code to import the Angular Classic form classes.

     <code-example header="Forms imports in src/app/details/details.component.ts" path="first-app-lesson-12/src/app/details/details.component.ts" region="form-imports"></code-example>